metaleap/zentient/zdbg-vsc/proto/readme.md

 	// List of arguments.
 The first argument is the command to run.
 	Args []string `json:"args"`

+	// Environment key-value pairs that are added to the default environment.
+	Env map[string]string `json:"env,omitempty"`
 } // struct RunInTerminalRequestArguments

 ```